NuwanJ/pid-experiment-kit/docs/README.md

 #### firmware

-The complete firmware is available in [here](https://github.com/NuwanJ/pid-experiment-kit/firmware).
-The microcontroller used here is *ESP32 Dev Board*.
-But it is possible to change the firmware a little and use with other microcontroller.
+The complete firmware is available [here](https://github.com/NuwanJ/pid-experiment-kit/firmware).
+The microcontroller used here is ESP32 Dev Board.
+But it is possible to change the firmware a little and use it with another microcontroller.

 Can change following variables to alter the *kP, kI and kD* constants.
 ```cpp